S Corp Board of Directors: Everything You Need to Know

 An S corp board of directors is a group of people who run the corporation.
 It's one of the three parts of a corporation's structure, which also includes directors and shareholders.
 It is sometimes referred to as a board of trustees, executive board, or board of governors.

-Individual directors do not have authority to sign contracts or make any major decisions for the company.
+Individual directors do not have the authority to sign contracts or make any major decisions for the company.
 They must act as members of the board, which functions as a group.
 The articles of incorporation, as well as the bylaws, identify the board members/directors.

 How Directors Are Selected